letsdothis2003/AI-Generated-Image-Detector/Readme.md

 - Apply the same logic into videos using video frames.
 - Modify model so it looks at possible metadata of images

-### Objectives
-- Use a non-Ai picture to assess an Ai generated one.
-- Detects if it looks weird or uncanny.